-It's hard to say: stress doesn't have a consistent phonetic realization, although stressed syllables tend to...
+It's hard to say: stress doesn't have a fixed phonetic realization.
+Stressed syllables tend to...

-- have longer duration than unstressed - be louder than unstressed - support a larger set of vowel contrasts (see Crosswhite 2001; Barnes 2006 for surveys) - have longer VOT, more fortition on their consonants than unstressed (see Lavoie 2001; González 2002 for surveys) - attract glottalization and aspiration away from unstressed - be associated with pitch excursions (high or low, depending on utterance melody)1
+- have longer duration - be louder - support a larger set of vowel contrasts (see Crosswhite 2001; Barnes 2006 for surveys) - have longer VOT, more fortition on their consonants (see Lavoie 2001; González 2002 for surveys) - attract glottalization and aspiration away from unstressed - be associated with pitch excursions (high or low, depending on utterance melody)1